Frequently Asked Questions (FAQs)

 Unfortunately, practicing before the tour begins is logistically impossible.
 Shortly before the trip begins though, your coach will review your video, letters of recommendation, and any other info before contacting you by phone or email.
 Everyone on the team will meet for the first time in our departing airport.
 We will have an opportunity to practice together when we reach our destination.

 All travelers are required to meet the group at our departing airport, which varies from year-to-year depending on the tour.
 All trips begin and end from the same departing airport.
-To find out which airport your tour leaves from, contact our staff at firstname.lastname@example.org.
+This will be announced in the Spring, but to find out earlier which airport your tour leaves from, contact our staff at email@example.com.

 Several months before the tour, you will be notified as to which departure airport we will be using.
 The trip starts and ends at the departure airport.
 You are responsible for getting to the airport before the tour and also getting back home after the tour ends.
 We HIGHLY RECOMMEND arriving at the departure airport AT MINIMUM 5 hours before our international flight is scheduled for takeoff.
 This is important in case your connecting flight(s) is delayed or cancelled.
 You do not want to miss our flight overseas as rebooking it could cost you a substantial amount of money.